joanne-b-nortier/UDiffSE/README.md

 This repository contains the PyTorch implementation for the following paper:

-> B. Nortier, M. Sadeghi, and R. Serizel, [Unsupervised Speech Enhancement with Diffusion-based Generative Models](https://hal.science/hal-04210707), September 2023.
+> B. Nortier, M. Sadeghi, and R. Serizel, [Unsupervised Speech Enhancement with Diffusion-based Generative Models](https://hal.science/hal-04210707), ICASSP 2024.

 ## Table of contents
 - [Installation](#installation)